 In measuring customer service, we look at things like website design, customer support infrastructure, dosage, and shipping logistics.
 The differences among companies in this category are subtle, but they can significantly impact your experience.

 For example, HumanN and TypeZero utilize chat interfaces on their websites.
 This makes it pretty quick and easy to get answers to specific product or service questions.
-Gorilla Mind’s website appears to have a similar feature, but it’s operated solely by a bot that isn’t terribly helpful with specifics.
+The website for Gorilla Mind (the maker of Gorilla Mode Nitric) appears to have a similar feature, but it’s operated solely by a bot that isn’t terribly helpful with specifics.
 And Bulk Supplements only has an email form pop up when you click what appears to be a chat option.

 Adding to its customer service experience, HumanN has a phone number you can call to talk to product specialists during hours of operation.
 And it provides faster shipping than any of the competitors on our guide.